ongaunjie1/Real-estate-price-prediction/README.md

 * From the source, the datasets are separated by year ranging from 2002-2022.
 Hence, concatenation is required.
 * Refer to the file concat.ipynb for more information on the data merging process.
 ### a TLDR on the concat.ipynb:
-* Changing Sale_date format into YYYY-MM for the 2019-2022 dataset to allign with the same format as the 2002-2018 datasets
+* Changing Sale_date format into YYYY-MM for the 2019-2022 dataset to align with the format of the 2002-2018 datasets
 * Remove missing values (NaN values)
 * Dropping insignificant features
 * Standardized the data types before merging into a single file